codecampusinternational/2024-cohort/README.md

 # Main Repository of Projects

-This repository contains the projects of students at Code Campus in 2024.
-It is arranged per course, per cohort.
-Links to both the live project and the github repository are added wherever possible.
+This repository contains the projects of students at Code Campus International, Abuja in 2024.
+It is arranged per cohort and according to courses.
+Links to both the live projects and Github repositories are added wherever possible.

 ## January Cohort